Bot Development consists of a relationship between the following three entities:

 Substitutions are available to you via the substitution files provided by default.
 We strongly suggest that you do not remove any of these substitutions.
 The contents of these files will only become applicable if you reference them in your template, so you should keep them in tact in case you wish to use any of the operations.
 You may also add to or update your substitution files.

-You can return the current date in the format of your choice, specified like the arguments to the UNIX strftime function.
+You can return the current date in the format of your choice, specified like the arguments to the LINUX strftime function.
+For example,

 <date format="%B %d, %Y /> will return today’s date.